St. Augustine Church (Philadelphia): Architecture

 The Old St. Augustine Church was designed by Nicholas FitzMaurice Fagan, whose father-in-law, lumber merchant John Walsh, provided most of the lumber for the church.
 The church, designed in Roman Style, was twenty-five feet long and sixty-two feet wide.
 Its interior included a life-sized statue of the Crucifixion (1810) by sculptor William Rush.
 The tower and cupola added in 1829 was designed by William Strickland, who also designed the Merchant's Exchange and the Second Bank of the United States.

 The current church was designed by architect Napoleon LeBrun, who also designed the Academy of Music.
 The church is an example of Palladian architecture.
 The main arched altar consists of white marble with shafts of Mexican onyx that border the tabernacle.
 Framing the altar is an archway supported by Corinthian columns.
 Above the altar sits a domed skylight.
 Stained-glass windows, each dedicated to a saint, allow in light throughout the church.

+Art and frescoes

+In 1848, Italian artist Nicola Monachesi (1795–1851) completed a series of frescoes at St. Augustine Church (Philadelphia), widely regarded as the earliest surviving church frescoes in the United States.Frescoes were officially recognized by the Pennsylvania Historical and Museum Commission and formally conferred through placement of a state-installed curbside historical marker.
+Among these works is *St. Augustine in His Glory*, a celestial composition portraying the saint ascending toward the divine light of the Trinity, represented by an equilateral triangle and surrounded by angels.
+His frescoes at St. Augustine were rediscovered during restoration efforts in the 1990s and subsequently listed in the Philadelphia Historical Commission’s Register of Historic Places.